Maryland Together: Maryland’s Recovery Plan for Child Care Outlines Path Forward for Child Care During COVID-19 Pandemic

 The Maryland State Department of Education (MSDE) developed Maryland Together: Maryland’s Recovery Plan for Child Care, a plan to continue and expand child care during the COVID-19 Pandemic.
 As the State entered the first recovery stage, MSDE announced the immediate start of a transition phase for child care, expanding access to child care to include families returning to work under Governor Hogan’s latest Executive Order.
 MSDE established a comprehensive stakeholder task force, including family and center-based providers, child care advocates, as well as Maryland Department of Health representatives, to provide recommendations that helped to inform the recovery plan.

-MSDE has licensed family and center-based child care programs and Essential Personnel School Age (EPSA) sites.
-Licensed child care programs may be able to serve children from infants to school age.
-EPSA sites are organizations that are able to serve school-age children only.
+MSDE has licensed family and center-based child care programs.
+Licensed child care programs are able to serve children from infants to school age.
 Any parent may access these child care programs.